Conduct policy questioned after Arlington police chief is accused of using racial slur

 The policy states: “The subjective intent of the speaker or actor is not relevant in the determination of whether the standard of conduct is violated.”

-The policy also states that an employee’s conduct at all times — off the job or not — should reflect favorable on the employee and the city.
+The policy also states that an employee’s conduct at all times — off the job or not — should reflect favorably on the employee and the city.

 “Why he said it doesn’t matter,” Ceballos said.